May Your Compass Always Point True North

 Further Reading Topics

-• Learned Helplessness — Understanding how pessimism develops
+• Learned Helplessness — understanding how pessimism develops

 • Growth Mindset — Carol Dweck's research on mindset and achievement

-• Gratitude Practice — The connection between thankfulness and well-being
+• Gratitude Practice — the connection between thankfulness and well-being

-• Resilience — Building the capacity to recover from difficulties
+• Resilience — building the capacity to recover from difficulties

 • Self-Compassion — Kristin Neff's research on being kind to yourself